-If you do exercise, whether you exercise correctly or not, you can still have niggles, soreness, and that can lead to injury.
+If you do exercise, whether you exercise correctly or not, you can still have niggles, and soreness, and that can lead to injury.
 Faulty movement patterns again can lead to injury.
-So it is important to understand how to move better.
+It is important to understand how to move better.

 Now, let’s say you have been trained by an expert, and know-how to exercise correctly.
 Can you still run into problems?
 The answer is yes.
 So how do we move better?